 Sustainable Wantage is a Co-op This will increase our options for projects and fundraising, helping us to make a more of a difference locally.
 Membership is open and we would love you to join and support us - It's £5 per year to be a member and a one off payment of £1 to buy a share in the Co-op.
 To receive the membership form email us HERE

-We have renewed our lease on 15 Mill St and can take bookings from groups, organisations, businesses and individuals wanting to hire the space.
+We can take bookings from groups, organisations, businesses and individuals wanting to hire the space.
 More details HERE

 Contact: email@example.com or phone 01235 766689